 Salaries for Key Personnel may include the Principal Investigator, Co-Investigators, Research Associates, and technical support staff (all of whom must work in California) based on percent of full time effort commensurate with the established salary structure of the applicant institution.
-The total salary requested by the PI must be based on a full-time, 12-month staff appointment, or for a private institution, the individual's annual salary.
+The total salary requested by the PI must be based on a full-time, 12-month staff appointment.
 Institutions may request stipend, health insurance and allowable tuition and fees as costs for trainees.
 Administrative support salaries are expected to be covered exclusively by allowed Indirect Costs.